yes in german

 4. Ich stimme dir zu / Ich stimme Ihnen zu (I agree with you)

-Here we’re dipping out toes into the grammar of addressing someone either formally or informally.
+Here we’re dipping our toes into the grammar of addressing someone either formally or informally.
 Ich stimme dir zu is more appropriate if you’re addressing your friend or someone you’re familiar with.
 Ich stimme Ihnen zu is called for when the other person is a stranger, older or of a higher “status.”

-5. Das ist wahr (That is true)
+5. Das stimmt (That’s true)

 6. Das klingt gut (That sounds good)

-If you’re like me, maybe say “That sounds good” way too much in English.
+If you’re like me, maybe you say “That sounds good” way too much in English.
 (Sometimes I even annoy myself with this one.)
 Luckily, it also works in German, so I can also annoy myself in German, too.

-7. Gewiss (Certainly)
+7. Gewiss (Certainly/Of course)

 This is a good variation on ja, flexing your German language skills.
 Note that the “w” is actually more like the English “v.”